dashbuilder/dashbuilder/README.md

 * Shared operation engine for executing filter, group & sort operations over a data set
 * Client API & widgets for defining Displayer instances
 * Uberfire wrapper screen for the Displayer widget
-* Showcase providing a built-in displayer gallery plus some dashboard samples
+* Showcase App. providing a built-in displayer gallery plus some dashboard samples
 * Default renderer based on the Google Visualization library
 * Additional table renderer based on the KIE PagedTable widget
 * Tomcat 7 and JBoss AS 7 distributions provided